 - Regularly clean birdbaths and water features and change the water often.

-Gnats can be difficult to control, but a combination of store-bought treatments, DIY treatments and preventative actions can eliminate troublesome gnat infestations.
-Whichever methods you choose, you can find the supplies you need to get rid of gnats using The Home Depot app.
+Eliminating troublesome gnat infestations starts with identifying gnats vs. fruit flies.
+Although gnats are difficult to control, a combination of store-bought treatments, DIY solutions and preventative actions can work in both your home and your garden.
+Whichever methods you choose, you can find the supplies you need to get rid of gnats using The Home Depot Mobile App.
 Search by voice or image and let our app find products for you.